Ross and Heather continue to discuss the case of the Havelock North New Zealand water contamination incident.

 And it’s something that has come up a lot in the work that we’ve done in asset management, is the idea of the level of service and level of service is a big part of asset management.

 But it’s often one the utilities want to ignore and want to downplay as not as important as the other four components of asset management.

-And an incident like this, or even Flint, Michigan, in my opinion, drive home that message that level of service is vitally important because had, say a community like, Flint put first and foremost the public health in the community is absolutely the number 1 thing, not the money, not switching sources.
+And an incident like this, or even Flint, Michigan, in my opinion, drives home that message that level of service is vitally essential.
+Because, say a community like Flint put first and foremost the public health in the community as the number 1 thing, not the money, not switching sources.